NREL/osw2osa/README.md

 - Future code development tasks
     - Update to use 2.9.0 version of measures and test
     - add configuration to adjust local path to checkout of other repos, unless I instead use rake and bundle to install gems here with gemspec file to define branch.
-    - Once measure are updated, including results that record climate zone, add that as output to template OSA
     - Figure out how to get OSA to work with `runner.workflow.FindPath` instead having to set relative path for use with OSA, while it seems the path is wrong for OSW run, extra file paths are added into OSW when it is run.

 Run Individual Workflow using CLI using